-The Illinois Workers Compensation Act covers virtually every worker who is hired or injured in the state.
+The Illinois Workers’ Compensation Act covers virtually every worker who is hired or injured in the state.
 The act obligates employers to provide benefits for the reasonable medical expenses arising out of a workplace accident or illness.
-Most employers provide workers compensation benefits through an insurer, although some large companies are self-insured.
+Most employers provide workers’ compensation benefits through an insurer, although some large companies are self-insured.

-The majority of job-related injuries and diseases are covered by workers compensation.
+The majority of job-related injuries and diseases are covered by workers’ compensation.
 Workers who suffer a workplace illness or disease must promptly notify their employer, even if the full extent of the injury or illness is not clear.
 Failure to do so might result in the loss of a claim.

-The BAC: Americas Oldest Union
+The BAC: America’s Oldest Union

 For almost 150 years, the BAC has worked to improve the quality of its members lives, both on and off the job.
 The BAC helps promote fair benefits and wages in addition to workplace safety.

-Workers Compensation Attorneys Handling Trowel Trade Accidents
+Workers’ Compensation Attorneys Handling Trowel Trade Accidents

-small for us to handle because we know how important the resolution of workers compensation claims is to our clients.
-We have handled cases involving all types of injuries, including amputations, broken bones, brain injuries, soft tissue damage, sprains, slip-and-falls and on-the-job car accidents, among others.
+The legal team at GWC Injury Lawyers has the financial resources and legal skill necessary to handle your workers’ compensation claim.
+No case is too large or too small for us to handle because we know how important the resolution of a workers’ compensation claim is to our clients.
+We have handled cases involving all types of injuries, including amputations, broken bones, brain injuries, soft tissue damage, sprains, slip-and-falls, and on-the-job car accidents, among others.

 Settlement – A sheet metal worker suffered significant injuries and was eventually placed on permanent sedentary work restrictions.